pastly/movenseed/README.md

 Recursive file linker handy for continued seeding of moved, renamed, and reorganized files

 Requires python 3.
-Tested using python 3.4.2 on ubuntu 14.10 x64
+Tested using python 3.4.2 on Ubuntu 14.10 x64

 ## Usage

-    movenseed.py [-h] -s {prework,postwork} [-H dir [dir ...]] [-T dir [dir ...]] [-t torrentfile] [--skip-filesize] [--skip-filehash] [--hard] [-v]
+    movenseed.py [-h] -s {prework,postwork} [-H dir [dir ...]] [-T dir [dir ...]] [-t torrentfile] [--skip-filesize] [--skip-filehash] [--no-make-subdirectory] [--hard] [-v]

-* Use -h/--help anywhere to print help and quit
+* `-h/--help` anywhere to print help and quit
-* Use -s/--stage to tell movenseed what stage you would like to execute
+* `-s/--stage` to tell movenseed what stage you would like to execute
-* Use -H/--here to provide a list of HERE directories
+* `-H/--here` to provide a list of HERE directories
-* Use -T/--there to provide a list of THERE directories
+* `-T/--there` to provide a list of THERE directories
-* Use -t/--torrent to provide a torrent file for generating size information in a single HERE directory
+* `-t/--torrent` to provide a torrent file for generating size information in a single HERE directory
-* Use --skip-filesize to only generate hash info or to only check file hashes
+* `--skip-filesize` to only generate hash info or to only check file hashes
-* Use --skip-filehash to only generate size info or to only check file sizes.
-This should only be used when prework had to be run with a torrentfile.
+* `--skip-filehash` to only generate size info or to only check file sizes.
+For best results, this should only be used when prework had to be run with a torrentfile only.
+* `--no-make-subdirectory` during prework with a torrentfile and a HERE to skip making a directory for a torrentfile containing more than one file reference.
-* Use --hard to make hard links instead of symbolic links
+* `--hard` to make hard links instead of symbolic links
-* Use -v/--verbose to print out lots of fun information
+* `-v/--verbose` to print out lots of fun information

 ## Details and Examples